ManarAbdulrahman/Level-3-project/documents/dairy.md

 # Day 3
 I'll try to push the images again to dockerhub
 And try running the app
-I succeeded and push the images to docker hub after changeing the namespace to tekton-pipelines(tekton works only in this namespace appearntly)
+I succeeded and push the some mages to docker hub after changeing the namespace to tekton-pipelines(tekton works only in this namespace appearntly) some of service's dockerfiles need to be multistaged to work and i'm having a problem with that :(